OOPSpam/blog/_posts/2025-03-03-how-to-automatically-block-spam-form-submissions-in-zapier-based-on-language.md

 **3. Enable "Language Filtering"**

 OOPSpam lets you filter form submissions based on language preferences, ensuring that only messages in the languages you support make it through.
-Under “**Allow messages only in these languages**”, select your preferred language(s).
+Under “**Language Allowlist**”, select your preferred language(s).

 Any submission not matching the selected language(s) will be flagged and blocked.